zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     CHAR_TO_UUID( <string> )

 Notes:
     If you have not used this function before, its usage is discouraged.
-CHAR_TO_UUID2 superseds it.
+CHAR_TO_UUID2 supersedes it.

 Example:
     select char_to_uuid('93519227-8D50-4E47-81AA-8F6678C096A1') from rdb$database;